Ergonomically-Friendly Nuclear Gauge Accessories for Field Safety and Efficiency

 You wouldn't leave your laptop in the rain, so why leave your gauge unprotected?

-The Nuclear Gauge Case Rain Cover is a simple yet powerful protective measure.
+The InstroTek Type A Shipping Case is a simple yet powerful protective measure.
 It slides right over your gauge case, featuring cutouts for handles so you can still transport and wheel the unit.
 It also has a cinch tie to secure it snugly, much like a grill cover.

 This small investment can save you thousands of dollars in costly repairs due to moisture damage to the internal boards and electronics.